jesperbakhandskemager/Return-Invidious-Dislike-Count/README.md

 # Return Invidious Dislike Count
-Userscript to Return the Dislike button on Invidious.
+Userscript to Return the Dislike count on Invidious.

 Support for the most popular instances is already included, if yours isnt included just add it in '==UserScript==' with the grant option, like the other domains.